5upernova-heng/EventManager-Frontend/README.md

    1. Group Page
    1. Owner and Participants(show when category == course/test/group)
 2. Map:
-   1. Add passby nodes;
-   2. The result of routes;
+   1. The result of routes;
-   3. Show inside view of some buildings;
+   2. Show inside view of some buildings;
-   4. support different screen size
+   3. support different screen size
 3. With backend:
    1. Remind Fetcher
    1. Call route searching after remind